 Concurrent Skincare Regime for Eczema

 Topical corticosteroids, or topical steroids, have been used in treating eczema and atopic dermatitis for more than 50 years and remain among the most effective and widely used in dermatology.
 However, in order to prevent overuse and side effects of steroids on your skin, natural remedies and concurrent skincare regime is important.
 In long term management of eczema, you will need to have a holistic approach to prevent flare-up.
-Here are some recommended suggestions :
+Here are some recommended suggestions for eczema skincare regime :

 - Find your trigger(external irritant, stress, food intolerance, skin allergy) and avoid the allergen.

 - Maintain correct skincare regime to prevent itch-scratch cycle.
 One common mistake is that eczema sufferers tend to apply moisturizer directly on oozing wound.
 The correct regime is to first using a mild antiseptic wash on wound first rather applying lotion directly on it.
-More eczema skincare regime can be found here.